Centennial School is governed by Lehigh University and the College of Education, with funding through the Pennsylvania Department of Education.

 Centennial School is affiliated with the Lehigh University College of Education.
 As a lab school, a goal of Centennial is to prepare high quality special education teachers to enter the workforce in Pennsylvania and other states across the country.
 We do this by bridging the gap between theory and practice, contributing to the overall training of graduate students in Special Education.

 In addition to their coursework, Centennial graduate students receive an additional two-hours of on-site training every week on topics specific to the education of children and youth with emotional disturbance and autism.
 The workshops are usually presented by professional staff who work at the school and on occasion from one of Centennial School's outstanding cadre of professional consultants: Dr's.
-Perry Zirkel, Lee Kern, and George White from Lehigh University, and Dr. Nancy George, from Bucks County Intermediate Unit.
+Lee Kern, and George White from Lehigh University.

 We believe that our training program is one of the best in the country.
 We prepare some of the best-qualified, most technically proficient teachers in special education.